dshafik/php7-mysql-shim/README.md

 ## Usage

-Once the file is included, it will create `mysql_*` function if they don't already exist. _**You may safely include the file in a PHP 5.6 project**_, it will do nothing.
+Once the file is included, it will create `mysql_*` functions if they don't already exist. _**You may safely include the file in a PHP 5.3.6+ project**_, it will do nothing if the mysql extension is already available.

 ## Caveats